benegd/reproducible-research-course-project-2/rrproject2.md

 ###Considerations

-There a few things we might want to considerer when answering this question
+Considerations when answering this question:

 * should there be an economic value set for the impacts to human health?

 * do we need to account for inflation?

-* the data set operates in good faith with cost estimates, with regulation there could be some discreptances
+* the data set operates in good faith with cost estimates.
+This could cause some discreptances.
+Though a calculation guide is provided.

-* are there null fields in the data and how should they be handled
+* are there null fields in the data

 ```r